IChowdhury01/MATCH/spark/README.md

 What's left to implement
 -
- The main things that still need to be implemented are: image uploads, a prettier Front End, and unittests
+ The main things that still need to be implemented are: image uploads, concurrent user requests, and unittests